Hartford History

 The Hartford - Founded in 1810 as the Hartford Fire Insurance Co.
 Poet Wallace Stevens worked in the company's Asylum Avenue headquarters as one of its vice presidents.
 He often composed during his walks to and from work.

-Phoenix Home Life - Founded in 1851 as the American Temperance Life Insurance Company—a firm that insured only those who abstained from alcohol.
-The company evolved, of course; today, Phoenix is a giant "wealth management" concern.
+The Phoenix Companies - Founded in 1851 as the American Temperance Life Insurance Companya firm that insured only those who abstained from alcohol—the Phoenix has evolved into "wealth management" concern.
 Its headquarters in downtown Hartford, known as the "boat building" is the world's first two-sided building.

 Travelers - Among its many other accomplishments, this insurer was the first to offer accident insurance, the first to offer aircraft insurance, and the first to carry accident insurance for space flights and lunar exploration.
 For many years, its downtown Hartford headquarters was the tallest building between New York and Boston.